 Anthony James at Unit London

 Anthony James is a British-born, LA-based multi-media artist.
-Perhaps best known for setting fire to a Ferrari in a birch forest and entombing the ravaged car and trees in an installation called Kθ (2008), James is fixated with speed, mechanization, and the search for new practices to reflect themes of death, destruction, and rebirth.
-The sculptor, painter, and performance artist incorporates a variety of industrial objects, steel vitrines, aluminum sculptures, detritus and wall-mounted installations.
+Perhaps best known for setting fire to a Ferrari in a birch forest and entombing the ravaged car and trees in an installation called Kθ (2008), James is fixated with speed, mechanisation, and the search for new practices to reflect themes of death, destruction, and rebirth.
+The sculptor, painter and performance artist incorporates a variety of industrial objects, steel vitrines, aluminum sculptures, detritus and wall-mounted installations.
 His use of display cases invite comparisons to Damien Hirst and Jeff Koons.

 James’ practice also tackles concepts of the universal and the transcendental to demonstrate the impossibility of their representation.
-He takes inspiration from the historical cosmology of Plato - particularly his sculptures of icosahedrons and his colourful rings of neon.
+He takes inspiration from the historical cosmology of Plato - particularly in his icosahedron sculptures and colourful rings of neon.
 Plato relied on icosahedrons, geometric globes with twenty identical triangular faces, to demonstrate an ideal compositional system of perfect symmetry in three dimensions.
 James’ contemporary translations of these twenty-sided shapes, composed of steel, titanium, glass and LED structures tangibly realise ancient belief systems for twenty-first-century audiences.